Personal records are exciting.

 The lifts remained technically stable.

-Those sessions built confidence because they demonstrated something more valuable than isolated capacity.
+Those sessions built confidence because they demonstrated something more useful than isolated capacity.

 They demonstrated reliability.

-Within the EVZ methodology, repeated performance is evaluated using the Retainable Power Index (RPI™).
+Within EVZ, repeated-performance behavior can be quantified using the Retainable Power Index (RPI™).

 During the competition, the timing between attempts became unusually long because of athlete changes.

-To stay neurologically prepared, my coach had me perform 110 kg—approximately 90% of my best snatch—three separate times in the warm-up area between competition attempts.
+To maintain readiness, my coach had me perform 110 kg—approximately 90% of my best snatch—three separate times in the warm-up area between competition attempts.

 Those lifts were not intended to create adaptation.

-Because repeated heavy exposures had become a consistent part of training, these additional lifts reinforced performance rather than disrupting it.
+Because repeated heavy exposures had become a consistent part of training, these additional lifts did not feel foreign.

-Training had prepared me not only to lift heavy once, but to repeatedly express heavy lifts whenever competition required it.
+Training had prepared me not only to lift heavy once, but to repeatedly access heavy performance when competition required it.

 The sport changes.